MOU Superintendent Course

 Objectives

-The purpose of this course is to help superintendents and other personnel involved with Mobile Offshore Units (MOU) achieve a general understanding of the regulatory principles and applicable requirements related to classification and flag state & shelf state regimes.
+The purpose of this course is to help superintendents, and other personnel involved with this specialised segment of Mobile Offshore Units (MOU), achieve a general understanding of the regulatory principles and applicable requirements related to classification and flag state & shelf state regimes.

 None